Kyn5600/Bestle/SECURITY.md

 ## Supported Versions

-At any given time, Beslt will include a max of 2 versions.
-The newest, and most recent behind it.
-The newest version will always be the most stable.
+Bestle's versions will be serarated by version within the Bestle folder.
+The Weka folder contains the library.
+The Weka version will be the same for all iterations of Bestle.

 | Version | Supported          |
 | ------- | ------------------ |